-- 1. You will remain a currently registered member of Scouting America and the Order of the Arrow. - 2.
+- 1. You will remain a currently registered member of the Boy Scouts of America and the Order of the Arrow. - 2.
 You will obey the Scout Oath and Law at all times. - 3.
 You have read and agree to abide by all the policies stated in the Camp Staff Handbook. - 4.
-You will provide a current Annual Health and Medical Record (parts A, B and C) complying with Scouting America regulations when you report to camp. - 5.
+You will provide a current medical examination complying with BSA regulations when you report to camp. - 5.
 You will accept any assignment by the Camp Director at the compensation scheduled for that assignment. - 6.
 You will be in proper uniform at all times. - 7.
 You will not use alcoholic beverages, drugs, narcotics, or tobacco. - 8.
-The Council may terminate your employment at any time, if dissatisfied with your performance, as outlined in the Camp Staff Handbook guidelines, if a violation of this agreement occurs, or due to budgetary constraints. - 9.
+The Council may terminate your employment at any time, if dissatisfied with your performance, as outlined in the Camp Staff Handbook guidelines, if a violation of this agreement occurs, or if budgetary restraints prevail. - 9.
 You may terminate your own employment with 24-hours written notice to the Camp Director and Lodge Key Three.